 \section{Introduction and Motivation}

-Over the past few years, we have witnessed a rapid improvement in ASR tasks owing to the advancements in model architectures \cite{attention,rnnt_1,conformer,las,ds1}.
+Over the past few years, we have witnessed a rapid improvement in automatic speech recognition (ASR) tasks owing to the advancements in model architectures \cite{attention,rnnt_1,conformer,las,ds1}.
 Training these powerful models requires a significant amount of annotated and transcribed audio data.
 For example, Amazon Alexa\cite{alexa} trained their acoustic model with 1 Million hours of unlabelled speech and labeled speech of 7,000 hours.
-The tech giants such as Microsoft, Google, Amazon, etc., use their efficient distributed training framework to train models in their cloud-based data centers.
-Data collected from various devices are offloaded to the cloud, trained using the parallel machines in the data centers, and then the pre-trained models are downloaded on the devices for inference.
+The tech giants, such as Microsoft, Google, Amazon, etc., use their efficient distributed training framework to train models in their cloud-based data centers.
+Data collected from various devices are offloaded to the cloud, trained using parallel machines in the data centers, and then the pre-trained models are downloaded on the devices for inference.
 There is a marked advantage of this paradigm as models become more general and robust.
-However, the transfer of recorded speech to the cloud not only requires the device to be connected and requires significant amount of internet bandwidth, and more importantly results in privacy concerns.
-Furthermore, typically, the ASR models trained on generic datasets do not generalise well for users with different voice characteristics such as pitch, accent, and speaking rate.
-Hence model adaptation\cite{speaker_adaptation1,speaker_adaptation2} or personalisation \cite{disorderedspeech_personalization,investigation_personalization,ne_personalization} is crucial for better generalisation of a user-specific ASR application.
-User voice personalisation on such devices continues to be a challenge as recordings have to be trained on cloud based models.
+However, the transfer of recorded speech to the cloud not only requires the device to be connected and requires a significant amount of internet bandwidth and, more importantly, results in privacy concerns.
+Furthermore, typically, the ASR models trained on generic datasets do not generalize well for users with different voice characteristics such as pitch, accent, and speaking rate.
+Hence, model adaptation\cite{speaker_adaptation1,speaker_adaptation2} or personalization \cite{disorderedspeech_personalization,investigation_personalization,ne_personalization} is crucial for better generalization of a user-specific ASR application.
+User voice personalization on such devices continues to be a challenge as recordings have to be trained on cloud-based models.